krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Read replicas of encrypted primary instances are encrypted and the same KMS key is used if in the same region as the primary, or if it's in a different region, a different KMS key is used.
 - You can't restore an unencrypted backup or snapshot to an encrypted DB instance.

+- authentication and access controls
+  - use AWS Secrets Manager to handle management of master credentials automatically.
+It automatically rotates credentials (and updates db credentials)
+  - __password authentication__: db users only
+  - password and __IAM database authentication__: IAM users and db users.
+Enables centralized user management.
+Uses IAM role to access db.
+Uses tokens (temp access)
+  - password __Kerberos authentication__ - when using AD
+- network encryption: to encrypt traffic between ec2 and database - use __certificate authority__  to create __certificate_ and install it in ec2 application server.
+- data encryption: enable during instance creation.
+  - when set, the data is encrypted at rest.
+  - it uses KMS to encrypt database, backup, snapshot, replica, db logs
+  - to encrypt data in transit: create server certificate (asymmetric key) use SSL/TLS for connections.
+    - Certificate: Contains the public key and is signed by a trusted Certificate Authority (CA).
+  - to encrypt an unencrypted database you need to:
+    - create unencrypted snapshot
+    - copy the snapshot with encryption enabled
+    - restore the database from encrypted shapshot

 Recomendations:
 - Deploy RDS in __Private Subnet__ (unless your requirement is a publicly accessible RDS instance)
 - __Configure RDS Security Group__ to allow access from Web Server or Application Server Security Groups